-During the six months ended June 30, 2005, Boston Properties, Inc., as general partner of the Company, issued 12,317 shares of restricted stock and 211,408 LTIP Units under the stock option and incentive plan.
+During the six months ended June 30, 2005, the Company issued 12,317 shares of restricted stock and 211,408 LTIP Units under the stock option and incentive plan.
 The shares of restricted stock and LTIP Units were valued at an aggregate of approximately \$0.7 million and \$12.3 million, respectively, based on observable market prices for similar instruments.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is not included in Unearned Compensation in the Consolidated Balance Sheets as it is reflected in Redeemable Partnership Units.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is not included in Unearned Compensation within Stockholders' Equity as such securities are those of the Operating Partnership and have been included in Minority Interests in the Consolidated Balance Sheets.
 Employees vest in restricted stock and LTIP Units over a five-year term.
 Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for estimated forfeitures, and recognized as expense over the requisite service period.
-Dividends or distributions paid on both vested and unvested shares and units of restricted stock and LTIP Units are charged directly to Partners' Capital and Redeemable Partnership Units, respectively, in the Consolidated Balance Sheets.
+Dividends or distributions paid on both vested and unvested shares and units of restricted stock and LTIP Units are charged directly to Earnings in Excess of Dividends and Minority Interests, respectively, in the Consolidated Balance Sheets.
 In addition, in accordance with the modified prospective application transition provisions of SFAS No. 123R, the Company has recognized compensation expense of approximately \$50,000 relating to its unvested stock options for the six months ended June 30, 2005.
 All outstanding stock options are currently exercisable.
 Stock-based compensation expense, which is reflected in General and Administrative Expense in the Consolidated Statements of Operations, associated with all equity compensation plans was approximately \$1.6 million and \$0.9 million for the three months ended June 30, 2005 and 2004, respectively, and \$3.7 million and \$2.2 million during the six months ended June 30, 2005 and 2004, respectively.